-BE, IT, SI and PL have expressed scrutiny reservation so as to clarify that transfers of personal data to third countries are also covered in case where the international transfer is not to a 'recipient', but e.g. to a processor.
+BE alternative proposal, supported by IT, SI, DE, FR, PL, PT, UK.
+BE, IT, SI and PL had expressed scrutiny reservation so as to clarify that transfers of personal data to third countries are also covered in case where the international transfer is not to a 'recipient', but e.g. to a processor.
+It has been clarified in the respective recital.